NVIDIA/aistore/README.md

 When fed into any compatible JSON viewer, the printout may look something as follows:

 <img src="images/dfc-get-stats.png" alt="DFC GET stats" width="200">

+## Cache Rebalancing

+DFC rebalances its cached content based on the DFC cluster map.
+When cache servers join or leave the cluster, the next updated version (aka generation) of the cluster map gets centrally replicated to all storage targets.
+Each target then starts, in parallel, a background thread to traverse its local caches and recompute locations of the cached items.

+Thus, the rebalancing process is completely decentralized.
+When a single server joins (or goes down in a) cluster of N servers, approximately 1/Nth of the content will get rebalanced via direct target-to-target transfers.